Cody Bellinger Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.61 team ERA that ranks 20th across all league pitching staffs.
+- The Nationals' 4.48 team ERA ranks 17th across all MLB pitching staffs.

-- Nationals pitchers combine to allow 33 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- The Nationals rank 16th in baseball in home runs surrendered (34 total, 1.2 per game).

-- Williams (1-1 with a 4.10 ERA and 17 strikeouts in 26 1/3 innings pitched) gets the start for the Nationals, his sixth of the season.
+- Irvin will make his first start of the season for the Nationals.

 © 2023 Data Skrive.
 All rights reserved.